python/cpython/Doc/library/parser.rst

    The Python byte compiler can be invoked on an ST object to produce code objects which can be used as part of a call to the built-in :func:`exec` or :func:`eval` functions.
-This function provides the interface to the compiler, passing the internal parse tree from *ast* to the parser, using the source file name specified by the *filename* parameter.
+This function provides the interface to the compiler, passing the internal parse tree from *st* to the parser, using the source file name specified by the *filename* parameter.
 The default value supplied for *filename* indicates that the source was an ST object.